Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Result

 \section{Result}

-For the document-level bias prediction task, we report Macro $F_1$ and AUROC in Table~\ref{tab:results}.
-Our results indicate that our approach (1) outperforms a conventional LM-based classifier (2) is resilient to domain shift between train and test (3) uncovers structural properties which follows the general practice and theoretical background in journalism.
+We report Macro $F_1$ and AUROC for the document-level bias prediction task in Table~\ref{tab:results}.
+Our results indicate that our approach (1) outperforms a conventional LM-based classifier, (2) is resilient to domain shift between train and test (3) uncovers structural properties which follow the general practice and theoretical background in journalism.